 Among those the CDC says should not consume alcohol at all are the following: individuals who are taking certain over-the-counter or prescription medications or who have certain medical conditions; those who are recovering from alcoholism or are unable to control the amount they drink; and anyone younger than 21 years of age.
 The CDC and virtually every other health/public safety entity recommends that individuals refrain from drinking alcohol if they are driving, planning to drive, or are participating in other activities requiring skill, coordination, and alertness.

 Women who are or who may be pregnant should not drink.
 Drinking during pregnancy, especially in the first few months of pregnancy, may result in negative behavioral or neurological consequences for the baby.
 No safe level of alcohol consumption during pregnancy has been established.
 On the question of breastfeeding, CDC suggests that women should consult with their health care provider regarding alcohol consumption.

 So, if you have two glasses of wine or two beers every day and a few on the weekends, are you an alcoholic?

-Not necessarily, but your alcohol use exceeds what the federal government has deemed “healthy” and it might be time to ask yourself this question: Will I be healthier if I cut-back my drinking or eliminate alcohol from my diet?
+Not necessarily, but your alcohol use exceeds what the federal government has deemed “healthy” and it might be time to ask yourself this question: Will I feel better and be healthier if I dial back my drinking or eliminate alcohol from my diet?